 In 2019, Cooke County, TX had a population of 40k people with a median age of 40.7 and a median household income of $60,202.
 Between 2018 and 2019 the population of Cooke County, TX grew from 39,571 to 40,041, a 1.19% increase and its median household income grew from $57,646 to $60,202, a 4.43% increase.

 The 5 largest ethnic groups in Cooke County, TX are White (Non-Hispanic) (75.3%), White (Hispanic) (16.4%), Black or African American (Non-Hispanic) (2.8%), Two+ (Non-Hispanic) (1.96%), and Two+ (Hispanic) (0.867%).
 0% of the households in Cooke County, TX speak a non-English language at home as their primary language.

 93.5% of the residents in Cooke County, TX are U.S. citizens.

-The largest universities in Cooke County, TX are North Central Texas College, with 1,140 graduates, N/A, with N/A graduates, and N/A, with N/A graduates.
+The largest universities in Cooke County, TX are North Central Texas College (1,160 degrees awarded in 2019).

-The median property value in Cooke County, TX is $134,000, and the homeownership rate is 69.9%.
-Most people in Cooke County, TX commute by Drove Alone, and the average commute time is 23.3 minutes.
-The average car ownership in Cooke County, TX is 2 cars per household.
+In 2019, the median property value in Cooke County, TX was $161,100, and the homeownership rate was 69.3%.
+Most people in Cooke County, TX drove alone to work, and the average commute time was 23.6 minutes.
+The average car ownership in Cooke County, TX was 2 cars per household.